meilisearch/specifications/text/0089-tenant-tokens.md

 This tenant-token is signed with a MeiliSearch API Key so that MeiliSearch can ensure that the tenant-token has been generated from a known entity.

-MeiliSearch check if the Tenant Token is authorized to make the search request.
+MeiliSearch checks if the Tenant Token is authorized to make the search request.

-Then MeiliSearch extract the Tenant Token's rules to apply for the search request.
+Then MeiliSearch extracts the Tenant Token's rules to apply for the search request.

 ## 2. Technical Details